AshwinAshok3/AshwinAshok3/README.md

 - 👋 Hi, I’m @AshwinAshok3
-- 👀 I’m interested in ...
+- 👀 I’m mostly Interested in the field of Quantum Computing , Data Science , CyberSecurity , Cyber Forensics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and incorporate the use of my skills as wide as possible
 - 📫 How to reach me on linkedin [Ashwin Ashok]

 <!---